patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Table/Table.md

 ### Loading
 To indicate that data is loading, you can display a loading state.

-You can create your loading state by using the [skeleton table](/component-groups/skeleton-table) from the [component groups](/extensions/component-groups/about-component-groups)extension or customized PatternFly [empty state](/components/empty-state) component.
-To render the loading state, pass the component under `loading` key to `headStates` or `bodyStates`.

 The loading state will be displayed when the data view `activeState` value is `loading`.

+You can create your loading state by either using the [component groups extension's skeleton table](/component-groups/skeleton-table) or a customized [PatternFly empty state](/components/empty-state).
+To render the loading state, pass the component under the `loading` key to `headStates` or `bodyStates`.

 ```js file="./DataViewTableLoadingExample.tsx"